 Deduction Acceleration Strategies for the Self-Employed

 - Buy equipment this year instead of next year.
 Computers, software, vehicles, furniture and other types of equipment are either depreciated over multiple years (a form of deduction deferral) or can be expensed immediately using the section 179 deduction or special bonus depreciation (both are types of deduction acceleration).
-Which method you use can be decided when you file your tax return next year.
-But to be able to utilize this tactic, you will need to have placed the equipment in service this year.
+Which method you use can be decided when you file your tax return.
+To be able to utilize this tactic, you will need to have placed the equipment in service the current year.

 - Stock up on office supplies.
 If you need few extra deductions this year to tweak your tax bill lower, this is a good place to start.